-The trail takes you around the perimeter of the Yorkshire Dales National Park and across large areas of uninhabited upland terrain as well as through small villages in Malhamdale to the south, Swaledale to the north, Cumbria to the west and Nidderdale to the east.
+The Dales Trail is an adventure on bridleways and greenways around the border of the Yorkshire Dales National Park on superb tracks in Malhamdale to the south, Swaledale to the north, Cumbria to the west and Nidderdale to the east.

 Highlights: